cockroachdb/docs/v2.1/performance-benchmarking-with-tpc-c.md

 CockroachDB offers a pre-built `workload` binary for Linux that includes several load generators for simulating client traffic against your cluster.
 This step features CockroachDB's version of the [TPC-C](http://www.tpc.org/tpcc/) workload.

-2. SSH to VM 31, download `workload` and make it executable:
+2. SSH to the 31st instance (the one not running a CockroachDB node), download `workload`, and make it executable:

     {% include copy-clipboard.html %}
     ~~~ shell